TriNetCo/pax-imperia-web/README.md

 # Pax Imperia Clone

-A clone of an old game.
-The architecture is [here](architectural_diagrams.md).
-Pax is our benchmark game for an even cooler game built on top of it!!!
-Here's some ideas/ brainstorms about the [game design](game_design.md).
+Right now this is a clone of an old game.
+But Pax is our benchmark game for an even cooler game built on top of it!!!
+Our roadmap listing completed/ in-progress and planned features is in the [roadmap.md](roadmap.mp) file.

 ## Technical Overview